charles-michie/LAMP/README.md

 # LAMP: LTR Annotation and Mining Pipeline

 A single-script pipeline for identifying and characterising LTR retrotransposons and endogenous retroviruses (ERVs) in genome assemblies.
-Starting from [RepeatModeler2](https://github.com/Dfam-consortium/RepeatModeler) output, the pipeline classifies repeat families by structural completeness, maps insertion sites genome-wide, annotates flanking regions with conserved retroviral protein domains (Gag, Pol/RT, Integrase, Env), and produces per-family GFF files ready for inspection in Geneious or any genome browser.
+Shining a light on the [RepeatModeler2](https://github.com/Dfam-consortium/RepeatModeler) output, the pipeline classifies repeat families by structural completeness, maps insertion sites genome-wide, annotates flanking regions with conserved retroviral protein domains (Gag, Pol/RT, Integrase, Env), and produces per-family GFF files ready for inspection in Geneious or any genome browser.

 ---